 Collectible Golf Clubs

-Prices vary according to whether or not the heads have scoring or marked faces, so it's best to consult a golf collectibles guide for more information if you run across one of these in your attic.
+Prices vary according to whether or not the heads have scoring or marked faces, so it's best to consult a golf collectibles guide for more information.
 You'll likely have a club worth much less, but with so many intricate details determining values, consulting a reference book or appraiser of sports memorabilia might make sense.

 General Golf Collectibles